Philadelphia Drug Possession Attorney

 - Heroin: Possession of up to five grams could result in a two-year prison sentence, and possession of 50 grams or more could lead to a five year sentence.

 - Cocaine: Possession of less than 10 grams carries with it a maximum one-year prison sentence, but the penalty increases to four years if you possess 100 grams or more.

 - Methamphetamine: Possessing less than 10 grams could send you to prison for three years.
 Possession of 100 grams or more of the substance could result in a five-year prison sentence.

 We focus on innovative drug possession defense strategies

 A knowledgeable and experienced criminal defense team can exploit all defenses available to you when the government charges you with drug possession.
 Since many drug possession charges stem from traffic stops or searches and seizures, our aggressive Philadelphia criminal defense attorneys develop strong defense strategies to challenge whether police had probable cause for making the initial stop and for conducting searches for evidence.

 When a case is based upon constructive possession, our knowledgeable criminal defense team will attack the issue of possession.
 This might include lack of knowledge on the part of the accused, or it could focus on someone else who might also have had control over the location.
 We do not stop until we have exploited every possible way to destroy the drug possession case the prosecution team has built against you.

 Start fighting back today against drug possession charges by engaging a leading Philadelphia drug crime attorney

 Drug possession charges do not go away by ignoring them.
-The Philadelphia drug possession defense attorneys at The Law Offices of Michael T. van der Veen is ready to begin developing a strong defense strategy against your charges.
+The Philadelphia drug possession defense attorneys at van der Veen, O’Neill, Hartshorn, and Levin is ready to begin developing a strong defense strategy against your charges.
 Our goal is to win.
 Schedule an appointment today for a free initial consultation by calling us at (215) 515-6892, or by using the simple online contact form.